frederic-perez/AmE-dictionary/data/idioms.md

 __come together__ :three::hammer:
 __come-one-come-all__
 __comfort food__ Particular dishes or food items that are meant to ease emotional pain upon consumption, as by reminding one of home or childhood.
 Often, such food is high in calories or carbohydrates. _Did Mom make mac and cheese tonight?
 I’m definitely in need of some comfort food._
-__coming-of-age__ :two: Describing something, such as a book or film, that focuses on a character’s maturation to adulthood. _Her coming-of-age novel focuses on a child born into poverty who goes on to be a Harvard graduate._
+__coming-of-age__ :three: Describing something, such as a book or film, that focuses on a character’s maturation to adulthood. _Her coming-of-age novel focuses on a child born into poverty who goes on to be a Harvard graduate._
 __comparisons are odious__ It is unhelpful, unfair, or misleading to draw comparisons between people or things, especially when done flippantly or inappropriately. _A: “How would you compare Sarah’s current boyfriend with her last?”
 B: “Comparisons are odious, dear.
 Let’s not go down that road.”_
 __concrete jungle__ An overcrowded, unsafe and/or crime-ridden urban environment or city, characterized by the congestion of large buildings and roads.
 __conspicuous consumption__ :two: The lavish expenditure of money or acquisition of expensive items as a public display of one’s wealth or financial success.